 - A negative amortization loan such as the option ARM

-- Which can compound interest if you make the minimum payment option
+- It can compound interest if you make the minimum payment option

 - Which is less than the total amount of interest due each month